All $2$-transitive groups have the EKR-module property: Background

-\begin{lemma} A 2-transitive group $G$ has the EKR-module property if and only if the characteristic vector for any maximum intersecting set is in the $\chi_G$-module.
-Equivalently, $G$ has the EKR-module property if $E_{\chi_G} v_S =v_S$ for any maximum intersecting set $S$. \end{lemma} \begin{proof} This follows from two results from~\cite{MR3415003}.
+\begin{lemma} A 2-transitive group $G$ has the EKR-module property if and only if the characteristic vector of any maximum intersecting set is in the $\chi_G$-module.
+Equivalently, $G$ has the EKR-module property if and only if $E_{\chi_G} v_S =v_S$ for any maximum intersecting set $S$. \end{lemma} \begin{proof} This follows from two results from~\cite{MR3415003}.
 First, Lemma 4.1 of~\cite{MR3415003} states that if $G$ is 2-transitive, then every $v_{i,j}$ is in the $\chi_G$-module.
 Lemma 4.2 of the same paper states that the vectors $v_{i,j}$ are a spanning set for the module. \end{proof}

-We also state a simply corollary of this lemma that gives the result in a format that can be more convenient.
+We also state a simple corollary of this lemma that gives the result in a form that can be more convenient.

 \begin{corollary} If a 2-transitive group $G$ has the EKR-module property then for any maximum intersecting set $S$,

 \end{corollary} \begin{proof} From Theorem~\ref{thm:2transEKR}, if $S$ is a maximum intersecting set, then $E_{\bf 1}v_s = \frac{1}{n}\allone$ where $\allone$ denotes the all-ones vector.
 Then Lemma~\ref{lem:module} implies the equation. \end{proof}